progromeryan/all-in-one/books/System Design Interview - An Insider's Guide/Chapter 11: Design a news feed system.md

+# Design a news feed system

 > News feed is the constantly updating list of stories in the middle of your home page.
 News Feed includes status updates, photos, videos, links, app activity, and likes from people, pages, and groups that you follow on Facebook

-类似的问题:
+Similar design:

-- facebook news feed
+- Facebook news feed
-- instagram feed
+- Instagram feed
-- twitter timeline
+- Twitter timeline

 ![img](assets/11-1.png)